model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   To handle this correctly we would need an extra check that detects if `old` references local variables.
 That would also enable us to provide a better error message than the default "cannot find value `x` in this scope".
+- **Can panicking be expected behavior?** Usually preconditions are used to rule out panics but it is conceivable that a user would want to specify that a function panics under certain conditions.
+Specifying this would require an extension to the current interface.
+- **UB checking.** With unsafe rust it is possible to break the type system guarantees in Rust without causing immediate errors.
+Contracts must be cognizant of this and enforce the guarantees as part of the contract *or* require users to explicitly defer such checks to use sites.
+The latter case requires dedicated support because the potential UB must be reflected in the havoc.

 <!--
 - Is there any part of the design that you expect to resolve through the RFC process?